 A title and description are required here, but attaching a file is not.
-You'll want to be as descriptive as possible here, so that you've got a good record of what this project is regarding.
+You'll want to be as descriptive as possible here so that you have a good record of what this project is regarding.

-If you do want to submit a file, you'll be happy to find that any type of file can be attached to this project.
+If you do want to submit a file, you will be happy to find that any type of file can be attached to this project.
 Learn more about files below in this article.

 Before clicking submit, the box saying that one has read and accepted the services agreement must be checked.
-This will generate the Client-Provider Service Agreement (which is under "Exhibit A" on the Terms page) between yourself and whomever submits the project.
+This will generate the Client-Provider Service Agreement (which is under "Exhibit A" on the Terms page) between yourself and whoever submits the project.
 Keep in mind that if you submit the project yourself, the agreement will generate between your own company and you, so you may want to send the client a separate agreement if you create the project for them.
 Learn how you can modify the services agreement within General Settings here.

 When you're ready, click "Submit".

 Project Activity Tab